TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ac701/README.txt

 http://www.xilinx.com/ac701

+Note #1: After successfully programmed the FPGA using the target 'ise-prog-fpga' user might have to press the 'CPU RESET' button in order to successfully complete the calibration process in the MIG.

-Note: This design requires that the GRLIB_SIMULATOR variable is correctly set.
+Note #2: This design requires that the GRLIB_SIMULATOR variable is correctly set.
 Please refer to the documentation in doc/grlib.pdf for additional information.

-Note: The Vivado flow and parts of this design are still experimental.
+Note #3: The Vivado flow and parts of this design are still experimental.
 Currently the design configuration should be left as-is.

-Note: You must have both Vivado 2013.3 and Xilinx ISE 14.6 in your path for the make targets to work.
+Note #4: You must have both Vivado 2014.4.1 and Xilinx ISE 14.7 in your path for the make targets to work.

 Simulation and synthesis